silnrsi/font-awami/documentation/source/dev04_behteeth.md

 In fact, the seen is the only character other than another beh form that is preceded by a high-tooth beh.
 Also note that the initial behs _match_ the following tooth height rather than alternating.
 (I worked on this font for 9 years before I realized that. :-) )

 What may be confusing about the design of the font is that the beh’s high tooth actually occurs on the preceding glyph.
-As shown below, glyphs with the .beM1 suffix have a high curved exit that functions as the high tooth of the following beh.
+As shown below, glyphs with the .beM1 suffix have a high pointed exit that functions as the high tooth of the following beh.
 Glyphs with the .beM2 suffix have a low bump at the exit that creates the low tooth of the following beh.

 ![](assets/images/dev_doc/SadBehHighLowTeeth.png)